top of page

 4. Save your LMN and itemized receipt together

-5. Keep documentation for a minimum of three years, ideally 7 years
+5. Keep documentation for a minimum of 3 years, ideally 7 years

 Option 2 — Pay out of pocket and reimburse yourself later